-A hands-on veterinary externship on the front lines of conservation and international health, providing an adventure in education.
+A hands-on veterinary externship on the front lines of conservation and One Health, providing an adventure in education.

 Nestled in a tropical rainforest jungle and Caribbean coast archipelago.

 Perform treatments as part of our mobile veterinary clinic in indigenous villages...large, small, and wild animals!

 Participate with world experts in international sea turtle field research and conservation..

 Snorkel in a coastline full of giant pink starfish and coral reefs in the pristine waters of the Caribbean while learning about veterinary concerns in ecosystem health.